opencomputeproject/Time-Appliance-Project/Time-Card/SOM/FPGA/README.md

 In the Doc folder are all relevant documents about the integrated IP Core (e.g. register description).

+The FPGA starts with a static configuration with following settings:
+    - PPS (including TOD) is used as correction input for the clock
+    - PPS Slave Pulse detection on rising edge
+    - PPS Slave cable delay 0
+    - TOD Slave UART Baudrate is 115200
+    - TOD Slave UART polarity default
+    - TOD Slave in UBX Mode, all GNSS and no messages disabled
+    - PPS Master polarity rising edge
+    - PPS Master cable delay 0
+    - PPS Master pulse width 100 ms
+    - Clock, PPS Slave, TOD Slave and PPS Master are enabled
+    - All Timestampers are disabled

 In the Binaries folder are the bitstreams for the SOM Module.
     - .bit to flash the FPGA (volatile)
     - .bin to load the SPI flash